w-pay/sdk-wpay-jvm/objc/docs/OAICustomerApi.md

 [apiConfig setPassword:@"YOUR_PASSWORD"];

+NSString* paymentRequestId = f27b0189-3449-4215-ab95-31c24e775a48; // If present, limits the list of transactions to those that relate to the payment request (optional)
 NSDate* startTime = 2017-11-06T19:38:09.890+11:00; // If present, the date/time to limit transactions returned.
 Transactions older than this time will not be returned (optional)
 NSDate* endTime = 2017-11-06T19:38:09.890+11:00; // If present, the date/time to limit transactions returned.
 Transactions newer than this time will not be returned (optional)
 NSNumber* pageSize = @25; // The number of records to return for this page.
 Defaults to 25 if absent (optional) (default to @25)